 Who follows Marc Andreessen on X?

 Marc Andreessen's follower base draws from across the crypto and technology sectors.
-The accounts that follow Marc Andreessen include 5,103 founders, 989 angel investors, 2,239 influencers and 424 VCs, among them Balaji, Brian Armstrong, Chris Dixon, Elon Musk, Erik Voorhees and Laura Shin.
+The accounts that follow Marc Andreessen include 5,791 founders, 1,434 angel investors, 1,990 influencers and 305 VCs, among them Balaji, Brian Armstrong, Chris Dixon, Elon Musk, Erik Voorhees and Nikita Bier.